DineshKambham7/LendingClubCaseStudy/README.md

 ## Acknowledgements
-Give credit here.

 - This project was inspired by the teachings and academic curriculum from IIIT Bangalore and UpGrad.
 - References: Lectures as part of the academics.

 ## Contact
-Created by [@DineshKambham7] - feel free to contact me!
+Created by @DineshKambham7 - feel free to contact me!